odoo/documentation/content/applications/finance/payment_providers/authorize.rst

 To give customers the possibility to pay using ACH, `sign up for Authorize.Net eCheck's service
 <https://www.authorize.net/payments/echeck.html>`_.
 Once eCheck is activated, duplicate the
-previously configured Authorize.Net payment acquirer on Odoo by going to :menuselection:`Accounting --> Configuration --> Payment Acquirers --> Authorize.net --> ⛭ Action --> Duplicate`.
-Then, change
-the acquirer's name to differentiate both versions (e.g., `Authorize.net - Banks`).
+previously configured Authorize.Net payment provider on Odoo by going to :menuselection:`Accounting --> Configuration --> Payment Providers --> Authorize.net`.
+Then, click the cog icon (:guilabel:`⛭`) and select :guilabel:`Duplicate`.
+Change the provider's name to differentiate both versions (e.g., `Authorize.net - Banks`).

-Open the :guilabel:`Configuration` tab, click :guilabel:`Edit` and set the :guilabel:`Allow Payments From` field to :guilabel:`Bank Account (USA only)`.
-Finally, click :guilabel:`Save`.
+Open the :guilabel:`Configuration` tab, set the :guilabel:`Allow Payments From` field to :guilabel:`Bank Account (USA only)`.

-When ready, change the acquirer's :guilabel:`State` to :guilabel:`Enabled` for a regular account or :guilabel:`Test Mode` for a sandbox account, and :guilabel:`Save`.
+When ready, change the provider's :guilabel:`State` to :guilabel:`Enabled` for a regular account or :guilabel:`Test Mode` for a sandbox account.

 Import an Authorize.Net statement
 =================================